core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 * In case OSCORE is used only end-to-end between the application endpoints, then an Inner SCHC Compression/Decompression and an Outer SCHC Compression/Decompression are performed (see {{Section 8.2 of I-D.ietf-schc-8824-update}}).
 In particular, the following holds.

   The SCHC processing occurs end-to-end as to the Inner SCHC Compression/Decompression.
 This relies on Inner SCHC Rules that are shared between the two application endpoints, which act as OSCORE endpoints and share the used OSCORE Security Context.

   The SCHC processing occurs hop-by-hop as to the Outer SCHC Compression/Decompression.
 This relies on Outer SCHC Rules that are shared between two adjacent hops.

 When using the method defined in this document, and thus enabling also an intermediary proxy to be an OSCORE endpoint, the SCHC processing above is generalized as specified below.

 When processing an outgoing CoAP message, a sender endpoint proceeds as follows.

 * The sender endpoint performs one Inner SCHC Compression for each OSCORE layer applied to the outgoing message.

   Each Inner SCHC Compression occurs before protecting the message with that OSCORE layer, and relies on the SCHC Rules that are shared with the other OSCORE endpoint.

 * The sender endpoint performs exactly one Outer SCHC Compression.

-This occurs after having performed all the intended OSCORE protections of the outgoing message, and relies on the SCHC Rules that are shared with the (next hop towards the) recipient application endpoint.
+  This occurs after having performed all the intended OSCORE protections of the outgoing message, and relies on the SCHC Rules that are shared with the (next hop towards the) destination application endpoint.

 That is, with respect to the SCHC Compression/Decompression processing, the following holds.

-* An Inner SCHC Compression is intended for a recipient OSCORE endpoint, which will: first, decrypt an incoming message with the OSCORE Security Context shared with the other OSCORE endpoint; and then, perform the corresponding Inner SCHC Decompression, by relying on the SCHC Rules shared with the other OSCORE endpoint.
+An Inner SCHC Compression is intended for a destination OSCORE endpoint, which performs the following steps.

+1. It decrypts an incoming message with the OSCORE Security Context shared with the other OSCORE endpoint.

+2. It performs the corresponding Inner SCHC Decompression, by relying on the SCHC Rules shared with the other OSCORE endpoint.

-* An Outer SCHC Compression is intended for the (next hop towards the) recipient application endpoint, which will: first, perform a corresponding Outer SCHC Decompression on an incoming message, by relying on the SCHC Rules shared with the (previous hop towards the) recipient application endpoint; then, perform a new Outer SCHC Compression on the result, by relying on the SCHC Rules shared with the (next hop towards the) recipient application endpoint; and, finally, send the result to the (next-hop towards the) recipient application endpoint.
+An Outer SCHC Compression is intended for the (next hop towards the) destination application endpoint, which performs the following steps.

+1. It performs a corresponding Outer SCHC Decompression on an incoming message, by relying on the SCHC Rules shared with the previous hop towards the destination application endpoint.

+2. Unless it is exactly the destination application endpoint, it performs a new Outer SCHC Compression on the result from the previous step, by relying on the SCHC Rules shared with the (next hop towards the) destination application endpoint.
+Then, it sends the result to the (next-hop towards the) destination application endpoint.

 Note that the generalization above does not alter the core approach, design choices, and features of the SCHC Compression/Decompression applied to CoAP headers.